 We appreciate the courtesies and cooperation extended by your staff during the audit.
-If you wish to discuss the report, you may contact me at (202) 439-5835 or Shiela Michel, Audit Manager, at (202) 486-1415.
+If you wish to discuss the report, you may contact me at (202) 486-1415.
 Major contributors to this report are listed in appendix 3.
 A distribution list for this report is provided as appendix 4.